dinanathsj29/css3-fundamentals-tutorial/README.md

 #### 2. Internal stylesheet (Embedded stylesheet)
 - Internal (Embedded) CSS is used to apply CSS on a single/specific document or page
-- An Internal style sheet may be useful if one single page has a unique style
+- An internal style sheet may be useful if one single page has a unique style
 - An Internal/Embedded style sheets only affect the document they are embedded in
 - `<style>` tag is used to write internal styles under `<head>` section (binds to current file only) `<style>` tag allows us to write directly into the document